Dr. Charlotte vanOyen-Witvliet

 - Towsley Research Scholar Award, 2000–2004

-- Fourteen Psi Chi Regional Research Awards won by student researchers working in Professor Witvliet's lab
+- Fifteen Psi Chi Regional Research Awards received by student research teams

 Professor Witvliet has involved students in all of her external grant-funded research from: